anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Pledge discovers Registrar

 In this section, the Pledge and Registrar are assumed to communicate via Link-Local addresses.
 This section describes the discovery of the Registrar by the Pledge.
+Once the Pledge is enrolled and functions as a stateful Join Proxy, it continues with the same Registrar port and address.

 ### CoAP discovery